 Run Hub employee and University of Oregon student Zoey Bailey is currently hiking the entirety of the Pacific Crest Trail.
-She began the journey in late March and plans to finish in time to return for the fall semester at UO.
+She began the journey in late March and plans to finish in time to return for the fall quarter at UO.
 Follow along as Zoey chronicles her journey for us!

 April 10, 2021